 A father who reportedly competed in the "Madden" tournament to support his family and a former high school football player were identified as the two people killed Sunday when a crazed gunman opened fire inside a gaming bar in Florida before turning the gun on himself.

 Taylor Robertson, 27, and Eli Clayton, 22, were identified by members of the gaming community, family members and others as the two men who were shot and killed while participating in the "Madden NFL 19" gaming tournament held at a bar in Jacksonville Landing, which shares its space with a pizzeria.

 David Katz, a 24-year-old competitor in the tournament, opened fire inside the establishment, killing two while wounding 10 others, police said.
 Katz died from a self-inflicted gunshot wound.

-EA Sports, which develops "Madden," tweeted that authorities confirmed the deaths of Robertson and Clayton in what the company called "an inconceivable tragedy."
+Electronic Arts, which develops "Madden," tweeted that authorities confirmed the deaths of Robertson and Clayton in what the company called "an inconceivable tragedy."